 In the evening, after the mush-faker had wandered the suburban streets, some set up a temporary shop.
 These temporary spots were located near a street market, at an approach to a bridge, or near a crowded London thoroughfare.
 There the mush-fakers hawked their “bundle of resuscitated umbrellas, [a pile] under one arm, and one expanded in the hand of the other, uttering, in a low tone, the prices — the remarkably low prices — of these fallen occupants of the hands of the rich and noble.”
 Should you have been tempted to examine one of the resuscitated silk umbrellas, it was suggested you “elevate it near a lamp (at a pretty considerable distance from which these dispensers of unfortunates always take care to station themselves), and … read the history of its former life in its varied restorations — all ingeniously accomplished secundum artem.”

-Other men, similar to the mush-faker and also in the umbrella business, were “stool men.”
-Stool men were unethical because they made old umbrellas appear new, but they did not disclose this fact to their customers.
+Other umbrella sellers, similar to the mush-faker, were “stool men.”
+They were unethical because they made old umbrellas appear new, but they did not disclose this fact to their customers.
 They added handles and fittings or dipped the silk in gum to make it stiff and glossy as if new.
 But their shiny umbrellas were “more for show than wear.”
-Stool men also possessed the “gift of gab” using pleasing words to hawk umbrellas as legitimate umbrella sellers.
+Stool men also possessed the “gift of gab” using pleasing words to hawk umbrellas pretending to be legitimate umbrella sellers.
 Their pleasing words encouraged unsuspecting customers to buy what they thought were “new” umbrellas.
-However, upon the first rain storm these “modes of deception [were] … detected, and purchasers … [did] not renew their … [business and the stool men moved on].”
+However, upon the first rainstorm these “modes of deception [were] … detected, and purchasers … [did] not renew their … [business and the stool men moved on].”

-A son of a mush-faker who claimed he was born under an oiled-silk umbrella in a ditch, preferred the old umbrellas to the new.
+A son of a mush-faker who claimed he was born under an oiled-silk umbrella in a ditch, preferred the old umbrellas to the new ones.
 He noted:

 “I entertain a most profound respect for an old umbrella, and I think that in no case is the ingratitude of man more flagrantly exhibited, than in the neglect and contempt with which those faithful guardians from the storm are treated in their declining age.
 After protecting our heads for years from the pelting rain, the rattling hail, the driving sleet, or the drizzling mist, they are at last thrown into some dirty corner to moulder in unmerited oblivion.
 This is a severe reproach to human nature, a blot on the escutcheon of manhood.”